holdedhub/careers/openings/analytics-engineer.md

 - You will know the architecture in detail, and you will be in the process of improving certain parts.
 By then, you will have clear areas you would like to improve and lead the adoption of those improvements.
 - You will have led a successful project, be it a new implementation, an automation feature, a technical debt reduction... achieving the expected result.
-- You will have discovered the pain points from the stakeholders and proposed solutions to it.
+- You will have discovered the pain points from the stakeholders and proposed solutions to them.

 ### In six months